aryamaddel/Tatsumaki-Bot/README.md

 <p align="center">
     <img src="assets\tatsumaki.jpg" width=150 >
 </p>
-Discord bot that logs in to a server, sets up commands, and deploys them using the Discord REST API.
-The bot is easy to set up and customize with your own commands.
+This is a Discord bot that reads command and response files from the commands and responses folders respectively and stores them in collections.
+The bot listens for interactions and messages, and executes commands or sends responses based on the content of the interaction or message.
+It also has the ability to join and leave voice channels.